 Sachin Tendulkar was the captain of the Indian team for the 1997 Asia Cup in Sri Lanka.
 Tendulkar’s captaincy was thought to be in danger at the time after the team’s repeated poor performances.

-In response to a number of surprising changes to the squad by the national selectors, Tendulkar voiced his displeasure, saying that he had been saddled with a “B-grade” team and expected to perform.
-He also added that the Indian captain was powerless as he did not get a team of his choice and hence could not perform in the best manner possible.
+In response to several surprising changes to the squad by the national selectors, Sachin Tendulkar voiced his displeasure, saying that he had been saddled with a “B-grade” team and expected to perform.

 Tendulkar was believed to have wanted Vinod Kambli and Nayan Mongia in the squad ahead of Mohammad Azharuddin and wicketkeeper Saba Karim.
-Inspite of these differences with the selectors, Sachin led the team to the finals where India lost to host nation Sri Lanka.
+Despite these differences with the selectors, Sachin Tendulkar led the team to the finals where India lost to the host Sri Lanka.